bitplane/bitplane.net/dev/python/index.md

 * At [Sonocent](https://glean.co/), I wrote a BI platform to support business experiments.

+* At NHS Digital, I worked on the SPINE 2 project doing various things, probably the biggest TDD Python codebase in the world.

 * Someone on bitcointalk paid me 6 Bitcoins to write a data scraper for a violin sale site.
 I wish I'd kept them, they were worth $36 at the time.